Monsignor Bonner and Archbishop Prendergast High School: History

-The school faced a difficult time in January 2012 when Archbishop Charles J. Chaput announced that Bonner and Prendie would close in June, due to the recommendations of the Blue Ribbon Commission.
-The basis of the commission's recommendation was founded upon the real estate value of the campuses and their potential income after possible retail development.
-Soon after the announcement was made, the Administration began the appeal process which outlined plans for the improvement of Bonner and Prendie.
-With the support of students, faculty, parents, and Alumni, money was raised to support the schools.
+In January 2012, as part of the wider 2012 Archdiocese of Philadelphia school closings, Archbishop Charles J. Chaput announced that both Monsignor Bonner and Archbishop Prendergast would close at the end of the school year at the recommendation of a blue ribbon commission.
+The basis of the commission's recommendation was founded upon the real estate value of the school land and their potential income after possible retail development.
+Soon after the announcement was made, the school administration began the appeal process which outlined plans for the improvement of both schools.
 In a 13-day span, alumni and supporters donated $1.11 million to keep the school open.
-Days before the final decision regarding the school was to be made, a group of business people came forward to help not just Bonner and Prendie, but the other high schools destined to close as well.
-On February 24, 2012, Archbishop Chaput announced that Bonner and Prendie would remain open as one combined school.
+Additionally, just days before the final decision regarding the schools was to be made, a group of business people came forward to help not just the two schools, but other high schools slated to close as well.
+On February 24, 2012, Archbishop Chaput announced that the schools would remain open, though they would now fully merge into one co-ed school known as Monsignor Bonner and Archbishop Prendergast High School.
+To accommodate the merger, the girls would move out of the Archbishop Prendergast building and into the Monsignor Bonner building beginning with the 2012–13 school year.